TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

   ```csharp
   var temp = (Span<_>)[1,2,3];
   ```

+* Should we allow type inference of nested types like this `new Containing<>.Nested<>(42)` ?

+    Potentional resolution: In my opinion, it looks weird and I wouldn't allow it, because then it would be coherent with method type inference and I don't think it would be common usage.
+    I use nested type as a helper which contains logic of some part of the outside type.
+    That means it does not usually use all type parameters defined in the outside type.
+    Hence, there can be a lack of type info to infer type parameters of outside type when we try to use the constructor of nested type.
+    From the theoretical point of view, it can be done.

 * Is there a better choice for choosing the placeholder for inferred type argument ?